zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/integer/operations.md

 }
 ```

-In this representation, the correctness of operations requires to propagate the carries between the ciphertext.
-This operation is costly since it relies on the computation of many programmable bootstrapping operations over shortints.
+In this representation, the correctness of operations requires the carries to be propagated throughout the ciphertext.
+This operation is costly, since it relies on the computation of many programmable bootstrapping operations over shortints.

 ### CRT-based integers.

 The second approach to represent large integers is based on the Chinese Remainder Theorem.
 In this case, the basis $$B$$ is composed of several integers $$b_i$$, such that there are pairwise coprime, and each $$b\_i$$ has a size smaller than 4 bits.
 The CRT-based integer are defined modulus $$\prod b_i$$.
-For an integer $$m$$, its CRT decomposition is simply defined as $$m % b_0, m % b_1, ...$$.
+For an integer $$m$$, its CRT decomposition is simply defined as $$m \bmod{b_0}, m \bmod{b_1}, ...$$.
 Each part is then encrypted as a shortint ciphertext.
 In the end, an Integer ciphertext is defined as a set of shortint ciphertexts.

 In the following example, the chosen basis is $$B = [2, 3, 5]$$.
 The integer is defined modulus $$2*3*5 = 30$$.
 There is no need to pre-size the number of blocks since it is determined from the number of values composing the basis.
 Here, the integer is split over three blocks.